 With a bar, restaurant, DJ, MC, and kids games throughout the day, the event is open and free all day to spectators.
 We only ask that you come with your best cheering skills to give the competitors, dubbed the KGT250, a much needed boost as they transition between the swim-bike-run legs.

 We’re pleased to announce our host venue and recommended accommodation partner Mnarani Club are again offering an incredible KGT rate for all guests staying over the triathlon weekend.
 With rooms just a few steps from the start line and the best cheering location, there is no better place to take in the KGT that weekend.
 The after party is on the hotel's beach, and for tired muscles you can relax in the creek or the hotel’s infinity pool, or get a rub down at the on-site Urembo Spa.
 There are fantastic discounted spa offers that weekend for competitors and spectators alike (cheering is hard work too!).

-For those on a smaller budget, we highly recommend our friends over at Distant Relatives Kilifi Ecolodge and Backpackers, a hugely popular spot nestled in the hills on the north side of the creek, and just 15 minutes from Mnarani Club.
-With a range of accommodation options, from dorm beds to shared bandas or private rooms, a pool and beach volleyball court, a great restaurant and a fully stocked bar, you cannot go wrong.
+For those on a smaller budget, we highly recommend our friends over at Distant Relatives Kilifi Ecolodge and Backpackers, a hugely popular spot for backpackers and holidaymakers nestled in the hills on the north side of the creek, and just 15 minutes from Mnarani Club.
+With a range of accommodation options, from dormitory beds to shared bandas or private rooms, a pool and beach volleyball court, a great restaurant and a fully stocked bar, it’s a great option.
 They can also arrange transportation to and from the venue.
 Call them on to book +254 702 23 23 23, quoting KGT.

 What to do

 Apart from the KGT, there is plenty to do in Kilifi that weekend should you decide to pick yourself up off the sunlounger and venture out your hotel.